Foxandxss/angular-toastr/README.md

 The goal is to provide the same API than the original one but without jQuery and using all the angular power.

-## Todo

-There is an [issue](https://github.com/Foxandxss/angular-toastr/issues/1) with a list of all the stuff I want to do next.

 ## Demo

 [Demo](http://foxandxss.github.io/angular-toastr/)